-Looking for ways to get organized?
-Free printables, like this homework chart printable, are a great first step!
-They’re a quick and easy way to help get the whole family on the same page.
+Looking to avoid the back-to-school chaos?
+This free printable homework planner is a quick and easy way to get the whole family on the same page!

-Even if your kiddo was a champ about keeping track of assignments in the past, there’s a pretty good chance that all of the summer sun and fun erased those good habits.
-So, set him or her up for success with this free homework chart printable.
+Even if your child was a champ about keeping track of assignments in the past, there’s a chance that all of the summer sun and fun erased those good habits.
+So, set them up for success with this free homework planner.

-A daily homework chart, like this one, is a great way to get your child re-adjusted to the notion of doing homework.
+It’s a great way to help your child re-adjust to the idea of doing homework.
 However, it doesn’t have to just be used at the beginning of the school year.
-Use this free homework chart printable again and again to make sure your kiddo (and you) stay on track throughout the year whether it’s day one or day 100!
+Use the homework planner again and again to ensure your child (and you) stay on track throughout the year, whether it’s day one or day 100.

-Now, I know that most schools hand out student assignment planners at the beginning of the year, but in my experience, those end up at the bottom of a locker doomed to never see the light of day again.
-What’s great about this free homework chart printable is that you can easily print one for each child and hang it on the fridge (or in some other highly trafficked area) where it’s super visible.
-Having the homework chart kids printable where everyone can see it will help ensure accountability.
+I know that most schools hand out student assignment planners at the beginning of the year, but in my experience, those end up at the bottom of a locker, doomed to never see the light of day again.
+What’s great about this homework planner is that you can easily print one for each child and hang it on the fridge (or in another highly trafficked area) where it’s always visible.
+Having the printable where everyone can see it will help ensure accountability.

 Plus, if you have more than one kiddo, this is an easy way to see everyone’s assignments without having to flip through multiple planners.

-Don’t stop at writing assignments on this free homework chart printable!
-As your child finishes up, have him or her cross off completed tasks or place a fun sticker over them.
+Don’t stop at writing assignments on this homework planner.
+As your child finishes, have them cross off completed tasks or place a fun sticker over them.

-Tip: One way to motivate your child to complete his or her homework without being nagged is to set up rewards.
-For example, tell your child that if he or she does all of their homework for the week without being reminded and marks it off on the daily homework chart you’ll give him or her a special treat, reward, or privilege.
-Keep in mind that the free homework chart printable reward does not have to be something super unhealthy or expensive.
-Rather, it can be something as simple as a special family movie night complete with coconut oil popcorn.
+One way to motivate your child to complete their homework without being nagged is to set up a reward system.
+For example, tell your child that if they complete all their homework for the week without being reminded and mark it off on the homework planner, you’ll give them a special treat, reward, or privilege.
+The reward doesn’t have to be something super unhealthy or expensive.
+It can be something as simple as a special family movie night complete with coconut oil popcorn.

 This free homework chart printable is a great way to help your child keep track of school work and learn responsibility.
 Plus, it’s super simple to use!

 Sadly, especially as your kids get older, sometimes homework can’t be contained to just Monday through Friday.
-Nope, sometimes it’s going to spill over into the weekend. 🙁 That’s why I put together this expanded homework chart printable, which includes blocks for Saturday and Sunday.
+Nope, sometimes it’s going to spill over into the weekend. ☹️ That’s why I put together this expanded homework planner chart, which includes blocks for Saturday and Sunday.

 Tip: Okay, I was a total nerd growing up, but even I know homework over the weekend can be a bummer.
-If you are incentivizing the printable homework chart so that your child can earn rewards for an academic job well done, consider making assignments done over the weekend worth more.
+If you are incentivizing homework assignments so that your child can earn rewards for an academic job well done, consider making assignments done over the weekend worth more.

-While this printable homework chart includes space for weekend work, that isn’t the only addition.
-I also wanted to make it easier to keep track of more details, especially if you have more than one child’s academic progress to oversee.
-With that in mind, this expanded homework chart printable includes fields for:
+While this printable expanded homework planner includes space for weekend work, that isn’t the only addition.
+I also wanted to make it easier to keep track of more details, especially if you have multiple children’s academic progress to oversee.
+With that in mind, this expanded version includes fields for:

 - Name – If you only have one kiddo to worry about, this field probably isn’t super pertinent, but any parent who has juggled multiple math assignments in a single day is sure to appreciate a way to easily set copies of this printable homework chart apart from one another!

 - Week – Write the start and end dates for the week in this field.
-This can be especially helpful if you’re printing out multiple copies of this homework chart printable so you can schedule out future homework assignments or study sessions.
+This can be especially helpful if you’re printing out multiple copies to schedule future homework assignments or study sessions.

 - Notes – An extra field for any additional things you may want to keep track of.
-For example, I might use the notes field on this printable homework chart to jot down things I need to do for my son such as pick up certain materials for his projects, like index cards, or signing a report card or a test to prove I saw it.
+For example, I might use the notes field on this homework planner to jot down things I need to do for my son, such as picking up materials for his projects, like index cards.

-What do you think of these homework chart printables?
+What do you think of these homework planners?
 How does your child keep track of homework?
 Do you offer rewards for completed homework or good grades?
 Share your thoughts in the comments.

 lisa says